CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Win 100 Battles Against Any Monster
 - **Rewards:** 1 Protective Cloak & 2 Protective Mantles
 - **Recommendations:** Might as well pick it up if you have a space open (you'll be fighting battles regardless), but it's no longer useful the way it used to be.

+### Battle of Constitution (3/4) - HuntS3

+- **Location:** Available in the Luciola Forest
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS2 Battle of Merit • **Battle of Constitution** • HuntS4 A Battle of Evolution
+- **Type:** Battle
+- **Requirements:** Defeat 1 Velts: Water
+- **Rewards:** 15 Hunter Tokens
+- **Recommendations:** Once again, this seems to actually be a chain independent of the Seasons.
+This is the first time the Battle chain has explicitly acknowledged being a chain.
+Presumably, the last Season will have its own Velts to battle.
+But it probably won't be visible till you complete this one, so take into consideration

+### A Battle of Evolution 4/4 - HuntS4

+- **Location:** Available in the Luciola Forest
+- **Quest Path Route:** (open via Hunt Trail HuntS1 The Hunt Begins) • HuntS1 A Battle of Wills • HuntS2 Battle of Merit • HuntS3 Battle of Constitution • **A Battle of Evolution**
+- **Type:** Battle
+- **Requirements:** Defeat 1 Velts: Dust
+- **Rewards:** Wardrobe: Hunt Battle Helmet https://4thewords.com/media/wardrobe/featured/female/wf&#95;634-hunt-battle-helment-3693-42038.png (7 variants)
+- **Recommendations:** Shockingly, Dust Velts is to be found in the Water Region, possibly enjoying Dí at Luko's Inn.
+As far as I can tell, this is the end of the quest chain, but this Velts has particularly nice drops (especially if you've recently opened Raina, or really any area beyond Riza).
+And once again, even though I divide these Velts quests into Seasons, you can complete them all while still being in Season 1.

 ### Battle of Merit - HuntS2